Bladder doesn't work. How does the bladder work?

 • bladder neck.

-The anterior wall of the organ borders on the anterior abdominal wall and the pubic articulation, separated from them by a layer of loose adipose tissue, which fills the prevesical space.
-The back and side walls are also separated from neighboring structures by fiber and the visceral sheet of the peritoneum (a special tissue layer covering all organs).
-The upper part of the body is more mobile and able to stretch significantly, since it is not fixed ligamentous apparatus.
-With high tension, the wall thickness can be only 2-3 mm, with empty organ it goes up to 15 mm.
+The anterior wall of the organ borders the anterior abdominal wall and the pubic joint, separated from them by a layer of loose fatty tissue that fills the prevesical space.
+The posterior and lateral walls are also separated from neighboring structures by fiber and the visceral layer of the peritoneum (a special tissue layer covering all organs).
+The upper part of the organ is more mobile and capable of significantly stretching, since it is not fixed ligamentous apparatus.
+With large stretching, the wall thickness can be only 2-3 mm, with empty organ it reaches 15 mm.

 On back wall , in its middle part, the bubble has two holes.
-These are the mouths of the ureters, symmetrically located, and they flow into the organ cavity at a certain angle.
-This fact is extremely important, since this forms a kind of "closing" mechanism that prevents the ingress of urine during detrusor contraction and urination back into the ureters.
-If this mechanism is violated, vesicoureteral reflux is formed, which can be called both an independent disease and a complication of other pathologies of the urinary system.
+These are the orifices of the ureters, symmetrically located, and they flow into the organ cavity at a certain angle.
+This fact is extremely important, since this forms a kind of “closing” mechanism that prevents urine from entering the ureters during detrusor contraction and urination.
+When this mechanism is disrupted, vesicoureteral reflux is formed, which can be called both an independent disease and a complication of other pathologies of the urinary system.

-The oblique confluence of the ureters is very important for the formation of a special valvular mechanism.
+The oblique entry of the ureters is very important for the formation of a special valve mechanism

-Top part hollow organ conditionally divided into top and bottom.
-The bottom part is at the back and faces down, and the top is directed towards the front. abdominal wall and passes into the umbilical cord.
-The bottom of the bladder, when filled with urine, rises above the pubic joint, so the tip begins to fit snugly against the anterior abdominal wall.
-Between the bottom and the top is the body of the organ.
+Upper part hollow organ conditionally divided into top and bottom.
+The bottom part is at the back and faces down, and the top is directed towards the front abdominal wall and passes into the umbilical ligament.
+The bottom of the bladder, when filled with urine, rises above the symphysis pubis, so the apex begins to fit tightly to the anterior abdominal wall.
+The body of the organ is located between the bottom and the apex.

 The lower part gradually narrows and forms the neck of the bladder, which, through the sphincter apparatus, passes into the urethra.
-At the man top part the urethra and the neck of the bladder are covered by the tissue of the prostate gland, which, when developing in it pathological processes, has a huge impact on the process of urination.
-The bladder in women in its lower part borders directly on the muscles of the pelvic diaphragm.
+In a man upper part the urethra and bladder neck are covered by prostate tissue, which, when developed in it pathological processes, has a huge impact on the process of urination.
+In women, the bladder in its lower part borders directly on the muscles of the pelvic diaphragm.

-The wall of the organ is three-layered and consists of the following structures:
+The organ wall is three-layered and consists of the following structures:

 • mucous membrane and submucosal layer;